 The law is connected to every aspect of human society.
 There are many more professionals in the field of law beyond the courtroom, each using their understanding of human society and its laws to help clients navigate conflicts, personal decisions, and binding contracts.
 And while society needs many law professionals, choosing an online law degree needs to be undertaken carefully.
-The American Bar Association (ABA) has yet to accredit any 100% online law school or JD degree program.
-A JD (Juris Doctorate) degree with ABA accreditation will be critical if your goal is to take the Bar Exam and practice as a licensed attorney.
-Lack of ABA accreditation prevents students who earn an online JD degree from practicing as attorneys in 49 out of 50 states—California is an exception as they do not require students to attend an ABA approved law program to sit for the Bar exam.
-The JD is not, however, the only law degree that can be earned online.
-A new type of legal degree, the master's in law is being offered by some top ABA law schools online.
+The American Bar Association (ABA) has been hesitant to accredit any 100% online law schools.

 THE CAREER PATH

 If you are passionate about the law and the idea of justice or advocacy, then there is likely a legal career path that’s perfect for your needs and lifestyle.
 Each career in law can be tailored to suit the unique interests and strengths of individual professionals, whether its in particular types of laws, cultures, or proceedings.
 The United States Department of Labor (DOL) describes different types of careers in law: